-Workers from across the publishing industry are holding a day of action on June 8 in solidarity with the protests around the country.
+Workers from across the publishing industry held a day of action on June 8, 2020, in solidarity with the protests around the country.
 Participants are taking the day off from work to devote time to support the Black community through protesting, organizing, and fundraising.
 Organizers suggest donating one day’s pay to a relevant fundraiser, and considering making the contribution a monthly commitment.
 Publishers Weekly reported on the effort.

 Independent publisher Ugly Duckling Presse printed protest signs available for pickup at their Brooklyn headquarters.

 Broadside PR offered five free one-hour publicity consultations to Black authors with publishing contracts.

 Writers Jessica Keener and Lise Haines launched the Writers Against Racial Injustice fund-raiser on Facebook for the Equal Justice Initiative.
 The first thirty people to donate more than $100 received a copy of Jabari Asim’s essay collection We Can’t Breathe.

 Sundress Academy for the Arts donated $2 from every book sale, entry fee, or application fee to support the Loveland Therapy Fund, which provides financial assistance to Black women and girls nationally seeking therapy.